lukeswitz/T-Halow/firmware/ColonelPanicWiFiRID/Readme.md

    ```

 Follow the on-screen prompts.
 That’s it!
-The script handles everything.
+The script will get your board flashed and running.

+## Troubleshooting

+- If your esp32 is not being detected or giving any errors, hold the boot button and plug in the device.
+- Make sure you are using a c3 esp32 module.

 Credit: Firmware for RID and flasher based on work by cemaxecuter aka alphafox02.
 Modded with help of Colonel Panic.